-To help you make a choiсe, in this article we will examine a new member of cross-platform development community Flutter SDK and compare it to two popular technologies - React Native and Xamarin, as well as to native development.
-Mobile development community pays a lot of attention to Flutter development right now as this SDK promises unique benefits that other SDKs cannot provide.
+To help you make a choiсe, in this article we will examine a new member of cross-platform development community Flutter SDK and compare it to two popular technologies – React Native and Xamarin, as well as to native development.
+The mobile development community pays a lot of attention to Flutter development right now as this SDK promises unique benefits that other SDKs cannot provide.
 Yet it has its own disadvantages, which we will examine too.

 Flutter VS React Native

 React Native may be the strongest contestant here.
 Comparing to Flutter, it has a long history and a larger community along with wider adoption.
 But even such a popular and solid technology can be dethroned by a budding rookie.

 Pros of Flutter